Healthy Homes Assessment St Leonards

 Home Assessments St Leonards for Rental Properties

-There are a myriad of concerns to look over in the home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a variety of concerns you should look for in a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
-For specialist advice get in touch today to book your rental properties home assessment.
+The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties